 The following conventional oil resouces provide background information and suggested links for data in global energy, economics, market trends, and frequently asked questions (FAQ).
-Compiled and assessed by: Sriram Bharadwaj, Nicolas Cerquera, Varun Deshpande, Ayush Garg, Raafe Khan (2017 updates provided by Coral Keller and 2018 updates by Kojo Quaye)
+Compiled and assessed by: Sriram Bharadwaj, Nicolas Cerquera, Varun Deshpande, Ayush Garg, Raafe Khan (2017 updates by Coral Keller and 2018 updates by Kojo Quaye)

 Global: World Bank Data- Energy Use

 The World Bank is an international financial institution that provides financial and technical assistance to developing countries for capital programs.
 This report summarizes the annual energy use in Kg equivalent for oil per capita for all countries based on data availability ranging from 1980 to 2014.
 The values represent primary energy including production, imports, stock changes with exports and fuels for international transport subtracted.This data is available in tabular form, as a visual representation on a world map or as a graph and can even be exported in three different formats.

 Electricity production from oil sources: https://data.worldbank.org/indicator/EG.ELC.PETR.ZS